infojunkie/ireal-musicxml/README.md

 # Known issues
 - No chord (N.C.)
 MusicXML spec [needs a `root/root-step`](https://forums.makemusic.com/viewtopic.php?f=12&t=2476#p9099), which [confuses MuseScore](https://musescore.org/en/node/313008).
 - Generating a staff note for each chord [confuses MuseScore into playing that (dummy) note](https://musescore.org/en/node/313008), which is only there to indicate the rhythm structure.
-Currently exporting a rest instead.